 Eukaryotic chromosomes consist of DNA-protein complexes referred to as chromatin.
-The current understanding of the relationship between chromatin structure and genome behavior is still relatively underdeveloped.
-The goal of this project (NSF 1444532)
+Understanding of the relationship between chromatin structure and genome behavior is a long term goal of this project (NSF 1444532)

 Our immediate aim is to identify and map genome-wide changes in chromatin structure using nuclease sensitivity profiling in five diverse tissues of maize.

 Biochemically defined DNS-seq profiles serve to integrate genetic, genomic, and epigenomic information.

 GENOMAIZE.ORG was developed Daniel Vera, Katie Kyle, and Hank Bass using the UCSC browser and is hosted by FSU's Dept. of Biological Science.

 More information about the NUPRIME project is available at maizenucleosome.org.

 1st genome-wide DNS profiling in a multicellular organism: